Ph.D., RN, GCNS, AGACNP-BC

 Assistant Professor of Nursing

-He is a member of Sigma Theta Tau International (Gamma chapter), American Nurses Association (ANA), Indiana State Nurses Association (ISNA), Gerontological Society of America (GSA), National Association of Clinical Nurse Specialists (NACNS), Midwest Nursing Research Society (MNRS), the Association of Professionals in Infection Control (APIC), and the International Nursing Association for Clinical Simulation and Learning (INACSL).
+Professor Blodgett is an active member of the American Nurses Association (ANA), the Indiana State Nurses Association (ISNA), the Midwest Nursing Research Society (MNRS), Sigma Theta Tau International, and the International Nursing Association of Clinical Simulation Learning (INACSL).

 Areas of Specialization

 - Geriatric Syndromes (delirium, dementia, polypharmacy, fall prevention, pain)

 Current Research Interests

 - Meta-Analysis of Quasi-Experimental Studies to Determine Effectiveness of Nurse-Driven Catheter Removal Protocols, 2017 – Present